Last Updated: 22/04/12 11:34am

 WHAT A CHANCE BARCA!
 Lionel Messi plays a magic pass to Xavi, who is clean through, but he drags his shot wide of goal.
 Replays show Iker Casillas may have got a slight touch.

-This ha't been as fiesty as previous games.
+This hasn't been as fiesty as previous games.
 Remember the eye-poking, stamping, tunnel bust-ups and claims of racist taunts!
 The football is doing all the talking thus far!

 Messi is lurking on the edge of the area, but he's soon surrounded by a number of Los Blancos players.